 UnitedHealth Group provides certain administrative, overhead and accounting services at no charge to the Foundation.
-The fair value of these services was approximately \$1,223,000 and \$1,139,000 for the years ended December 31, 2021 and 2020, respectively.
-The Foundation has recorded these amounts as contribution revenue on the statement of activities and salary and wages donated expense on the statement of functional expense.
+The fair value of these services was approximately \$1,469,000 and \$1,199,000 for the years ended December 31, 2022 and 2021, respectively.
+The Foundation has recorded these amounts as contribution services on the statements of activities and salary and wages donated expense on the statement of functional expense.

 The Foundation also pays UnitedHealth Group for a portion of the services provided to the Foundation.
-The total amount of these services billed to the Foundation was approximately \$1,360,000 and \$1,402,000 for the years ended December 31, 2021 and 2020, respectively and is included in consulting expense on the statement of functional expenses.
-This amount is also owed to UnitedHealth Group at December 31, 2021 and 2020 and is included in accounts payable on the statement of financial position.
+The total amount of these services billed to the Foundation was approximately \$1,563,000 and \$1,360,000 for the years ended December 31, 2022 and 2021, respectively, and is included in consulting expense on the statements of functional expenses.
+These amounts are also owed to UnitedHealth Group at December 31, 2022 and 2021 and are included in accounts payable on the statements of financial position.

-During 2021 and 2020, a significant portion of the Foundation's contributions were received from UnitedHealth Group and its employees.
+During 2022 and 2021, a significant portion of the Foundation's contributions were received from UnitedHealth Group and its employees.
 Employee contributions are generally collected by UnitedHealth Group through their payroll deduction program and are matched dollar for dollar by UnitedHealth Group.
-Contribution revenue recognized from UnitedHealth Group employees and the corresponding UnitedHealth Group match was approximately \$2,782,000 and \$2,882,000 for the years ended December 31, 2021 and 2020, respectively.
+Contribution revenue recognized from UnitedHealth Group employees and the corresponding UnitedHealth Group match was approximately \$2,462,000 and \$2,782,000 for the years ended December 31, 2022 and 2021, respectively.
 The employee's donation amount can be changed at any time; thus, in accordance with generally accepted accounting standards in the United States of America, donations are recorded when they are remitted to the Foundation.

 A portion of the Foundation's cash equivalents are held in a savings account at Optum Bank.
 Optum Bank is a related party under common control of UnitedHealth Group.
-At December 31, 2021 and 2020 there was \$9,955,835 and \$7,444,540 in the savings account, respectively.
+At December 31, 2022 and 2021 there was \$13,413,741 and \$9,955,835 in the savings account, respectively.